Sarthak-Ghansiyal/Amazon-static-clone/README.md

 - Amazon-like homepage layout
 - Header with logo, search bar, and navigation
 - Product grid with sections
-- Responsive design (optional if you've added media queries)
 - Pure HTML and CSS — no JavaScript used

 ---